nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. For the commands in this section, the order in which the prefixes (if any) are placed does not matter.
    1. `edit eid/37 a/ntu p/8461 4872` will invoke the same result as `edit eid/37 p/8461 4872 a/ntu`
 2. If duplicated prefixes are provided, only the argument associated with last instance of the same prefix will be processed by the parser.
 3. We make a distinction between the prefixes `id/` and `eid/`.
-The former is used when initializing or editing an Id field whereas the latter is used to reference an employee that exists in SudoHR.
+The former is used in commands during adding of an employee or editing of an employee’s Id field whereas the latter is used in commands that references an employee that exists in SudoHR.